 Numerical field types, like number and duration, can be sorted in ascending numerical order (1 → 9) or descending numerical order (9 → 1).
 Rating fields can also be sorted in ascending numerical order or descending numerical order.

-Date and time fields can use ascending order (1 → 9), which is from the earliest date to the most recent date, or descending order (9 → 1), which is from the most recent date to the earliest date.
+Date and time fields can use ascending order (1 → 9), which is from the earliest date to the latest date, or descending order (9 → 1), which is from the latest date to the earliest date.

 Checkbox fields can be sorted by whether or not the box has been checked, so either (▢ → ✓) or the reverse, (✓ → ▢).